 In the interview, Stallion shares his thoughts about work outside the ring and what he does inside it.
-Stallion also discusses how one key relationship has helped him in the business, even more than his training in his hometown in Texas.
+Stallion also discusses how one key relationship has helped him in the business.
+It involved even more than his training in his hometown in Texas.
 He discusses his early training and development near home, and his current training in St. Louis.
-Prior to this interview, Stallion spoke of how in this business you can’t rest on your laurels, and that you need to push forward in order to succeed.
+Prior to this interview, Stallion spoke of how in this business you can’t rest on your laurels.
+That you need to push forward in order to succeed.

-Fans can communicate with him on various social media, such as Twitter, where he can be reached @CurtStallion and instagram at curt_stallion.
+Fans can communicate with him on various social media.
+These include Twitter, where he can be reached @CurtStallion and Instagram at curt_stallion.

 Where and when did your passion for wrestling first begin?

-As a child, I wasn’t allowed to watch wrestling.
-I had a friend that, any Monday from 2nd grade until we graduated high school, any Monday he was just nowhere to be found because he was at his house watching wrestling.
-It wasn’t until I was in fifth grade that I started asking him, ‘Why don’t you ever hang out on Mondays?’ and he’s like, ‘I’m watching wrestling’ and I’m like ‘I’m not allowed to watch that’.
+Curt Stallion: As a child, I wasn’t allowed to watch wrestling.
+I had a friend that, any Monday from 2nd grade until we graduated high school was just nowhere to be found.
+This was because he was at his house watching wrestling.
+It wasn’t until I was in fifth grade that I started asking him.
+‘Why don’t you ever hang out on Mondays?’
+‘I’m watching wrestling’ and I’m like ‘I’m not allowed to watch that’.

-I ended up watching that day with him at his house, and I was super attention deficit disorder, hardcore, needed all eyes on me at all times at school.
+I ended up watching that day with him at his house.
+At the time I was super attention deficit disorder, hardcore, needed all eyes on me at all times at school.
 I was the class clown, all sorts of stuff.
-So that these guys were walking through a curtain and had thousands of people staring at them, and they had millions at home watching.
+These guys were walking through a curtain and had thousands of people staring at them.
+They had millions at home watching.
 They had their own music and their own lighting.
-A stage to walk down, and they had a ring that they have got to perform in, where they were pretty much beating the piss out of each other.
+A stage to walk down, and they had a ring that they have got to perform in.
+It was where they were pretty much beating the piss out of each other.
 I was infatuated immediately.
 I wanted that attention.
 Ever since that point on, it has been a battle of how.
 All I thought about was, how am I going to do this and how am I going to get there?

-Elaborate more about how you were introduced to Michael Elgin and how that all came about
+How was Curt Stallion introduced to Michael Elgin and how did that all come about?

 What did you learn specifically from Michael Elgin’s training that stands out?